 Unfortunately I need two other helper methods that are… not as easy.
 Equipment choices it turns out are pretty complicated.
 The DnD API provides equipment choices as 3 different models:

-1. A normal choice from a list of ApiReference objects (where I only need the name)
+- A normal choice from a list of

-3. A weird combination of the two above, which I think was accidental from the API developers.
+, where I have to fetch all equipment in that category before I can make a choice. - A weird combination of the two above, which I think was accidental from the API developers.

-To compensate for the weirdness, I made the Equipment model have optional fields to determine if we need to expand the list of available choices.
+list of available choices.
 Expanding the list of choices requires API calls, so the client needs to be able to do that.
-First I will handle the simpler EquipmentOption case, that is only ever used for selecting from an EquipmentCategory:

 public CompletableFuture<Choice<Equipment>> expandEquipmentChoices(EquipmentOption equipmentOption) {